How to get your full tenancy deposit back

 Throw out any rubbish

-This includes throwing out leftover food from the fridge and clearing out all your frozen food.
+This includes throwing out leftover food from the fridge and clearing out your frozen food.
 If you think your landlord might fancy the last of your fish fingers, you're wrong.

 You should also use your weekly rubbish and recycling collections as an opportunity to get rid of anything you're not taking with you.
 Landlords or estate agents are likely to charge you for anything they end up having to dispose of themselves.
 This will result in not getting your full deposit back.